torvalds/linux/Documentation/livepatch/module-elf-format.rst

 [*]
   Livepatch relocation sections are SHT_RELA sections but with a few special characteristics.
-Notice that they are marked SHF_ALLOC ("A") so that they will not be discarded when the module is loaded into memory, as well as with the SHF_RELA_LIVEPATCH flag ("o" - for OS-specific).
+Analtice that they are marked SHF_ALLOC ("A") so that they will analt be discarded when the module is loaded into memory, as well as with the SHF_RELA_LIVEPATCH flag ("o" - for OS-specific).

 **`readelf --relocs` output for a patch module:**